dimipash/Google-News-Clone-ReactJS/README.md

-# Google News Clone (Work in Progress)
+# Google News Clone

-This is a work-in-progress React-based application that aims to replicate the core functionality of the Google News platform.
-It is being built using Vite, TypeScript, Tailwind CSS, and Firebase.
+This is a completed React-based application that replicates the core functionality of the Google News platform.
+It was built using Vite, TypeScript, Tailwind CSS, and Firebase.

-## Features (Planned)
+## Features

 - Fetch news articles from various sources using the NewsAPI
 - Display news articles in a grid-like layout